lidanielm/independent-study/README.md

 └── README.md                # This file
 ```

+## AI Agent System

+The platform includes an AI Research Agent that can answer questions about financial data using natural language.
+See [AGENT_SETUP.md](AGENT_SETUP.md) for detailed setup and usage instructions.

+**Quick Start with Agent:**
+1. Set `OPENAI_API_KEY` in your `.env` file
+2. Navigate to `/agent` in the web interface
+3. Ask questions like "What are the main risks for AAPL?" or "Search for AI-related news"

 ## AI Usage

 This project was developed with moderate assistance from AI tools.
 AI was used to: